puppetlabs/puppet-resource_api/README.md

 ## Related Documents

-* The [Resource API](https://github.com/puppetlabs/puppet-specifications/blob/master/language/resource-api/README.md) describes details of all the capabilities of this gem.
+* The [Resource API specs](https://github.com/puppetlabs/puppet-specifications/blob/master/language/resource-api/README.md) describes details of all the capabilities of this gem.
-* The [hue_rsapi module](https://github.com/da-ar/hue_rsapi) is a very simple example for using the Resource API for remote resources.
+* The [puppetlabs-hue module](https://github.com/puppetlabs/puppetlabs-hue) is a very simple example for using the Resource API for remote resources.
 * The [meraki module](https://github.com/meraki/puppet-module) is a full example for using the Resource API for remote resources.
 * This [Introduction to Testing Puppet Modules](https://www.netways.de/index.php?id=3445#c44135) talk describes rspec usage in more detail.
 * The [RSpec docs](https://relishapp.com/rspec) provide an overview of the capabilities of rspec.